daily-co/daily-ruby/docs/MeetingTokensApi.md

 ## create_meeting_token

-> <CreateMeetingToken200Response> create_meeting_token(opts)
+> <MeetingTokenResponse> create_meeting_token(opts)

 Creates a meeting token

 A POST request to /meeting-tokens creates a new meeting token.
+This token can be used to authenticate a user for a specific meeting.

 ### Examples